Skip to main content

 2. Enter your webhook URL (generic HTTPS endpoint or Slack incoming webhook)

-3. Formo sends a POST request with batched event data
+3. Formo sends a POST request with batched data

 Webhook security and signatures: